RomlinGroup/Flatpack/README.md

 flatpack build <flatpack_name>
 ```

-### Create a new local and private flatpack
+### Create a local and private flatpack

-Here is how to create a new local and private flatpack using [RomlinGroup/template](https://github.com/RomlinGroup/template).
+Here is how to create a local and private flatpack using [RomlinGroup/template](https://github.com/RomlinGroup/template).
 To make your flatpack public, submit a PR to the [warehouse](https://github.com/RomlinGroup/Flatpack/tree/main/warehouse) (approval is subject to our discretion).

 ```bash
 flatpack create <flatpack_name>